-Since inception, DocGo completed 3 equity financing transactions as its principal source of liquidity, with minimal debt incurred.
+Since inception, DocGo completed three equity financing transactions as its principal source of liquidity, with minimal debt incurred.
 Generally, the Company utilized equity raised to finance operations during its development phase, investments in assets, ambulance operating licenses and funding accounts receivable.
-The Company has also funded these activities through operating cashflows and, in 2020, utilized several pandemic-related government programs, including the CARES ACT.
-See " - COVID-19" above.
+The Company has also funded these activities through operating cashflows.
+In November 2021, upon the completion of the merger between Motion and Ambulnz, the Company received proceeds of approximately \$158.1 million, net of transaction expenses.
+Despite the fact that the Company generated positive net income in the year ended December 31, 2021, operating cash flows are not always sufficient to meet immediate obligations arising from current operations.
+For example, as the business has grown, the Company's expenditures for human capital and supplies has expanded accordingly, and the timing of the payments for payroll and to associated vendors, compared to the timing of receipts of cash from customers frequently results in the requirement for using existing cash balances to fund these working capital needs.
+The Company's working capital needs depend on many factors, including the overall growth of the company and the various payment terms that are negotiated with customers and vendors.
 Future capital requirements depend on many factors, including potential acquisitions, our level of investment in technology, and rate of growth in existing and into new markets.
 The cost of ongoing technology development is another factor that is considered.
 Capital requirements might also be affected by factors which the Company cannot control, such as interest rates, and other monetary and fiscal policy changes to the manner in which the Company currently operates.
-Additionally, as the impact of the

-COVID-19 on the economy and operations evolves, the Company will continuously assess its liquidity needs.
+Additionally, as the impact of the COVID-19 on the economy and operations evolves, the Company will continuously assess its liquidity needs.
 If the Company's growth rate is higher than is currently anticipated, resulting in greater-than-anticipated capital requirements, the Company might need or choose to raise additional capital through debt or equity financings.

-DocGo anticipates that existing balances of cash and cash equivalents, future expected cash flows generated from our operations and an available line of credit will be sufficient to satisfy operating requirements for at least the next twelve months.
+Considering the foregoing, DocGo anticipates that existing balances of cash and cash equivalents, future expected cash flows generated from our operations and an available line of credit will be sufficient to satisfy operating requirements for at least the next twelve months.